 The National Institutes of Health (NIH) has released its new Public Access Policy which became effective April 7, 2008.
 Under a new federal law, NIH is now requiring that the author's final version of any peer-reviewed journal article resulting from NIH-funded activities must be submitted to PubMed Central (PMC), NIH's digital repository, where it will be made available to the public within 12 months after the journal article is published.
 The information listed below will help with several of the compliance issues that University of Pennsylvania authors will need to address.
-If you have questions about the new policy and how it affects you as an NIH researcher, contact the Biomedical Library at firstname.lastname@example.org or 215-898-5818.
+If you have questions about the new policy and how it affects you as an NIH researcher, email the Biomedical Library or call 215-898-5818.

 Authors need to ensure that any copyright agreement between themselves and their publisher permits the submission of the author's manuscript to PubMed Central.
 Suggested wording from NIH to be added to the publisher's agreement can be found here.

 Authors may submit an article to the journal of their choice for publication.
 There are four methods to ensure that a manuscript is submitted to PubMed Central in compliance with the NIH Public Access Policy.

 - Publish your article in a journal that automatically submits to PubMedCentral.
 If you choose this method you do not need to further comply with the new policy.
 For a listing of these journals click here.

 - Make arrangements to have a publisher deposit a specific final published article in PubMed Central.
 Submission is free, but some publishers will charge a fee to do this for you.
 Paying the publisher is NOT necessary if you or a third party submit the manuscript yourself.